-“Can revolution be a whisper?”Leader:
+“Can revolution be a whisper?”Conductor:

 AtWork Harare Chapter 07 has been implemented in partnership with the National Gallery of Zimbabwe and the curatorial team of Raphael Chikukwa, in the framework of the 60 year anniversary of the National Gallery.
 AtWork was part of the extended program that celebrated the anniversary.
 The workshop was led by the renowned South African photographer Andrew Tshabangu who conducted the 20 young Zimbabwean artists and art students through the AtWork process.
 The main theme of the workshop “Can revolution be a whisper?” was elaborated by our advisor Simon Njami.

 “A revolution is never a blast.
 It starts without even telling its name.
 Discussions in bars, private homes… People whisper.
 Without that whispering, which is a kind of a silence, it would not succeed.
 Revolution also as a notion of return.
 Not in a Nietzschean sense, but like in the movement of earth revolving.
 It is not necessarily something that makes empires fall.
 It may be something very intimate and personal.
 But it announces changes.
 After the whisper, the action.
 People should concentrate more on the whisper.”